How To Embrace Being the Black Sheep of the Family

 Are you the black sheep of your family?

 If so, that might be a blessing in disguise.
-While your family might look down on you, it also allows you to explore the path less trodden.
+It also allows you to experiment, to choose the road less traveled.

-Learn how you can turn being the black sheep into an advantage and what dynamics to pay attention to.
+Learn how you can turn being the black sheep into an advantage and what challenges you will have to face.

 What Does It Mean To Be the Black Sheep of the Family?

-When you are the black sheep of the family, you are seen as an outcast by the other members of your family.
+When you are the black sheep of the family, other members of your family treat you as an outcast.

 In some form, you are not living up to the expectations of the people around you.
-As a result, they look down on you or even lash out at you.
+As a result, they look down on you.

-In terms of family roles, children are more commonly vilified than parents.
+In terms of family roles, children are more commonly stigmatized than parents.

 When your parents met, it was clear who they were.
 They were fully developed adults.

 But with children, everything is up to the imagination.
-They are young and could become anything.
-This potential invites their parents to project their own unfulfilled life dreams onto them.
+They could become anything.
+This potential invites their parents to project their own unfulfilled dreams onto them.

-Another factor is the size of your family.
-A larger family unit with more than one kid is more likely to brand someone as the black sheep.
+Family size also plays into it.
+A larger family unit with several children is more likely to brand one of them as the black sheep.

-It becomes easier to make comparisons.
+That’s because it’s easier to make comparisons.
 “Look at your brother.
-He has a great job and just bought a house.
+He has a great job and just got married.
 Why can’t you be more like him?”

 The expression “black sheep” goes back to wool production.
-Sheep are usually born with white coloring, but due to a recessive gene, can occasionally be born with black coloring.
+Sheep are usually born with white coloring, but due to a recessive gene, can occasionally show black coloring.

-As it cannot be dyed, the wool of these genetic outliers traditionally sold for less.
-That’s why the shepherds preferred the “normal” sheep over the black sheep.
+This black wool cannot be dyed, and traditionally sold for less.
+Naturally, the shepherds preferred the “normal” sheep over the black sheep.

 Why Do We Need Black Sheep?

-As humans, we have a tendency to project our own angst onto others.
-Instead of dealing with it ourselves — which would require some serious soul-searching — we find a scapegoat, someone different from us.
-It’s a cope out.
+We tend to project our angst onto others.
+Instead of dealing with it ourselves — which would be hard work — we find a scapegoat.

 But it also happens on a family level.
-In Family Systems Theory, this is called the “Identified Patient.”
-A dysfunctional family needs an outlet for its inner conflicts, someone to redirect its collective anxiety to.
+To distract from its inner conflicts, a family needs an outlet.
 The black sheep of the family acts as that outlet.
+The family’s collective anxiety is now redirected to that target.

 Embrace It

-It is easy to feel sorry for yourself when you are the black sheep of your family.
-You are being looked down upon by the people whose approval you crave the most.
+As the black sheep of the family, it’s tempting to feel sorry for yourself.
+You are being rejected by the people whose approval you crave the most.

-Most people won’t be able to do what you did.
-They will live their lives on autopilot, doing what is expected of them — go to college, get a job, get married, have kids, buy a house, etc.
+Most people don’t have that courage.
+They live their lives on autopilot — go to college, get a job, get married, have kids.
+Anything to not rock the boat.

-But the upsides far outweigh the downsides.
-You are one of the few people who have the potential to become radically free.
+You are one of the few people who have the potential to become free.

-Instead of moaning about your lot, embrace your waywardness.
+So, embrace your waywardness.
 Keep walking towards your quirky goals.
+When it’s all over, unlike most people, you won’t have regrets.

 Normal is not something to aspire to, it’s something to get away from.